 Educators can help students to reach their potential by implementing some of these assistive technologies in the classroom.
 They can help in minimizing the deficits some children experience as a result of their learning disability.

 Students with learning disabilities often struggle to communicate through words on paper.
 This can negatively impact their grades, particularly when it comes to essays.
 While they might have a firm grasp on the concept, it doesn’t show through when they attempt to commit those ideas to paper.
 The speech-to-text software can make this a little easier for students who have a language-based processing disability.
 They can say what they want to write out loud while their computer does the rest of the work for them.
 Softwares like these are often built into computers and tablets upon purchase.

 Similar to the speech-to-text option, students with learning disabilities might benefit from having the text read out loud to them.
 Teachers don’t always have the time and ability to read each worksheet aloud, particularly if it will need to be repeated multiple times.
 Students can take control of their own learning with text-to-speech software that will read anything they need readout.
 Some programs like Voice Dream allow students to read Microsoft documents, PDFs, and other formats.
 Such programs also allow users to rewind the reading and control the reading speed.

 Students with learning disabilities like dyscalculia might be able to benefit from a talking calculator.
 These devices read the numbers and symbols out loud which could help improve comprehension.
 Hearing the numbers makes it easier for students to organize them and verify whether the numbers are accurate before filling the answer in on the worksheet.

 Educators can help support students with learning disabilities with the right form of assistive technology.
-They can start by identifying and considering their pupils' specific learning disability, and then make the best decision about what will work for them.
+Consider what the specific learning disability of your students might be, and then make the best decision about what will work for them.
 This is a great way to motivate them to learn more and ease some of their frustration with schoolwork.
 With a great support system, children with learning disabilities can definitely succeed academically.